 NHL 23 goalie tips

 1. Use Goalie Practice to hone your skills

-So, if you want to improve on your one-on-one goaltending, select the Rush scenario, one Offensive Player, and zero Defensive Players.
-It’s also a good idea to primarily use short-handed scenarios when practising to be a goaltender in NHL 22, as you’ll get more high-value scoring opportunities to test yourself against.
+So, if you want to improve on your one-on-one goaltending, select the Rush scenario – one offensive player, and zero defensive players.
+It’s also a good idea to primarily use short-handed scenarios when practising to be a goaltender in NHL 23 as you’ll get more high-value scoring opportunities to test yourself against.

 In the Goalie Practice mode, you’ll get loads of helpful information to allow you to get into the rhythm of being a netminder.
 If you have the Adaptive On-Ice Trainer switched on within the Quick Settings of the menu, you’ll be shown what areas you are and aren’t covering, as well as prompts for how to react properly.

 2. Make post hugging the first skill that you master